Rohm and Haas: Environmental record

 On July 6, 2004, the Environmental Protection Agency charged Rohm and Haas with violating the Clean Air Act after inspecting its facility in Louisville, Kentucky.
 The Agency claimed that the company failed to repair a deteriorated chemical storage tank, failed to maintain a complete list of monitoring regulations, and failed to remove accumulated hazardous wastes.

 On February 12, 2006, eleven workers were hospitalized after being exposed to fumes that leaked out of the Rohm and Haas Corporation chemical plant in Cincinnati, Ohio.
 On February 15, 2006, an employee died when working on a steam ejector due to the inhalation of hydrogen sulfide gas.
 An investigation determined that since the sewer vent was plugged, the hydrogen sulfide gas accumulated into large concentrations that became lethal.

 On April 25, 2006, Rohm and Haas, and other defendants, were sued in Philadelphia for failing to prevent toxic spills, to employ adequate groundwater practices, and to warn residents of any potential presence of underground contamination.
-This led to 18 filed cases of brain tumors and cancers among local residents of Ringwood, Illinois.
+This led to 18 filed cases of brain tumors and cancers among local residents of McCullom Lake, Illinois.

-As early as 1980, the company's McCullom Lake factory located in McHenry County, Illinois, underwent investigation for contamination of the town's groundwater.
+As early as 1980, the company's Ringwood, Illinois factory located in McHenry County, Illinois, underwent investigation for contamination of the town's groundwater.
 Studies, paid for by Rohm and Haas, showed the groundwater never affected the town's well water.
 The company is now one of five corporations undergoing a class-action lawsuit filed by the town's residents, claiming a direct correlation to 34 out of 1,074 residents experiencing some type of brain or pituitary gland cancer.
 The Northwest Herald published a six-piece investigative story on the lawsuits and residents, claiming to reveal a blatant "mishandling" of the entire affair on the part of local health officials and Rohm and Haas.